I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pciexpress_error_section.md

 ## Members

-`AerInfo`

-A buffer that contains a <a href="https://msdn.microsoft.com/library/windows/hardware/ff537457">PCI_EXPRESS_AER_CAPABILITY</a> structure that describes the PCIe advanced error reporting (AER) extended capability structure for the device where the error occurred.
+`ValidBits`

+A <a href="..\ntddk\ns-ntddk-_whea_pciexpress_error_section_validbits.md">WHEA_PCIEXPRESS_ERROR_SECTION_VALIDBITS</a> union that specifies which members of this structure contain valid data.

+`PortType`

+The device type or port type of the PCIe component where the error occurred.
+Possible values are:

+#### WheaPciExpressEndpoint

+A PCIe endpoint device.

+#### WheaPciExpressLegacyEndpoint

+A legacy PCIe endpoint device.

+#### WheaPciExpressRootPort

+A root port of a PCIe root complex.

+#### WheaPciExpressUpstreamSwitchPort

+An upstream port of a PCIe switch.

+#### WheaPciExpressDownstreamSwitchPort

+A downstream port of a PCIe switch.

+#### WheaPciExpressToPciXBridge

+A PCIe-to-PCI or PCI-X bridge.

+#### WheaPciXToExpressBridge

+A PCI or PCI-X-to-PCIe bridge.

+#### WheaPciExpressRootComplexIntegratedEndpoint

+A PCIe endpoint device that is integrated into the root complex.

+#### WheaPciExpressRootComplexEventCollector

+A PCIe root complex event collector.

-This member contains valid data only if the <b>ValidBits.AerInfo</b> bit is set.
+This member contains valid data only if the <b>ValidBits.PortType</b> bit is set.

-`BridgeControlStatus`
+`Version`

-A WHEA_PCIEXPRESS_BRIDGE_CONTROL_STATUS union that contains the contents of the PCI control and secondary status registers of the bridge device where the error occurred.
-The WHEA_PCIEXPRESS_BRIDGE_CONTROL_STATUS union is defined as follows:
+A WHEA_PCIEXPRESS_VERSION union that contains the version of the PCIe specification that is supported by the hardware platform.
+The WHEA_PCIEXPRESS_VERSION union is defined as follows:

 <div class="code"><span codelanguage=""><table>
 <tr>